ghuntley/workshops/nix-workshop/modules/01-introduction-to-nix/README.md

 That idea can be extended to managing a whole Linux distribution (NixOS) a fleet of machines (NixOps), but here we're looking at the package manager.

+## 💡 What is the Nix expression language

+The Nix expression language is a pure, lazy, functional language.

+- Purity means that operations in the language don't have side-effects (for instance, there is no variable assignment).
+The only side effects are deliberate and controlled, and aimed at its main function of building software packages.
+- Laziness means that arguments to functions are evaluated only when they are needed.
+- Functional means that functions are “normal” values that can be passed around and manipulated in interesting ways.

+The language is not a full-featured, general purpose language.
+Its main job is to describe packages, compositions of packages, and the variability within packages. u
 ## 📚 Additional reading material

 * [Introducing Nix]